A-Y-O-U-B/MachineLearningSmallProjects/3. EigenVectorsValues/README.md

              - LDA is a supervised method that finds the linear combination of features that best separates classes.
 It uses eigenvectors of the scatter matrices to perform the projection.

+   3. Why it is important:
+      - Understand how a matrix transforms space, Reduce computational complexity and Capture the most informative structure of the data.
+In machine learning, this leads to better generalization, interpretability and efficiency.